Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 • Néa Bowls

 If you're on the hunt for healthy and fresh meals in downtown Noumea (next to Coconut Square), Néa Bowls is your pick!
 This little cafe has delightful decor and serves up some of the best vegetarian dishes in town.
 Also vegan-friendly!
-Green detox juice, tasty carrot cake and delicious Buddha bowls perfect for lunch.
+Green detox juice, tasty carrot cake and delicious Buddha bowls are perfect for lunch.

 • MV Lounge

 A fabulous spot for a drink as the bar sits right on the beach at the far end of Lemon Bay.
-Opt for the deck or get a spot right on the beach and drink your cocktail with feet in sand.
+Opt for the deck or get a spot right on the beach and drink your cocktail with your feet in the sand.
 Beautiful ambiance with music and little lantern lights, loved it!

 • Au Ptit Café

 This open cafe/restaurant set under large trees on a rather busy street is often hard to get a reservation at.
-Rightly so, as the food is changing frequently according to the seasonal ingredients available at the local market combined with French flavours.
+Rightly so, as the food is frequently changing according to the seasonal ingredients available at the local market combined with French flavours.
 I came here for dinner as it was recommended by locals and definitely wasn't disappointed.
 Make sure to try the cheesecake, if you can still fit that in after your meal.

 • Le Roof